 Courage is not the opposite of fear.
 I realize this point has been made before by others, but this and other portions of the series drove it home so firmly that I knew I had to include it.
 These men were afraid.
 Some of them were terrified.
 And they still did their jobs.
 They did what was right.
 They put their lives on the line time and time again.
 That is a lesson I need often.

 It is okay to have heroes

 I challenge anyone to find a more heroic television or movie character than Major Richard Winters.
 As portrayed by Damien Lewis, Winters is quiet, soft spoken, brave, decisive, and most importantly, completely above reproach.
 His quiet faith is presented with no derision, instead it is seen as a source of strength.
-He goes above and beyond the call of duty throughout the series.
-He is respected by all the men in his company.
-He is honored by those of higher rank.
+He goes above and beyond the call of duty throughout the series, is respected by all the men in his company, and is honored by those of higher rank.
 In all this, he remains humble and unassuming.

 So there you have it.
-That’s what I learned this time around.
+That’s what I learned this viewing of Band of Brothers.
 What are some lessons you have learned watching this amazing, groundbreaking series?
 We would love to read about them in the comment section below.

 Latest posts by Phill Lytle (see all)